|

 of the Patriot Act requirements).

-you don't have a credit card, you can take advantage of all of the
+- If you don't have a credit card, you can take advantage of

 - Helps

-to control costs by only allowing you to spend only up to the amount
+to control costs by allowing you to spend only up to the

-you add; you can choose to add a certain amount each month to control
+you add if you can choose to add a certain amount each month to control

 your monthly costs.